 Borrowing & Interest Rates

 This loan is awarded to meet financial need after other resources are subtracted or to the annual maximum loan limit, whichever is lower.
-The interest rate on such loans borrowed by undergraduate students between July 1, 2016 and June 30, 2017 is 3.76%.
+The interest rate on such loans borrowed by undergraduate students between July 1, 2017 and June 30, 2018 is 4.45%.
+The interest rate for loans borrowed between July 1, 2016 and June 30, 2017 is 3.76%.
 Repayment begins 6 months after you graduate or are no longer enrolled at least half time.
 The loan origination fee for loans borrowed between October 1, 2016 and September 30, 2017 is 1.069%, and is deducted from your loan at the time of disbursement.

 Eligibility for the direct loan interest subsidy is limited for new borrowers on or after July 1, 2013.
 The federal government restricts the period of time for which a borrower may receive subsidized loans, in the aggregate, to 150 percent of the published length of the student's current educational program.
 Once the student reaches that limit, he or she may borrow only unsubsidized loans, and interest begins to accrue on the student's outstanding subsidized loan.